 - Using the right tools to make sure data is in good shape when it’s initially entered into your CRM system, and ensure your team is following an intentional and consistent process

 - Identifying members of your team dedicated to maintaining quality data

-- Pinpointing the key data points needed to achieve your sales and marketing goals; this helps you focus your data maintenance efforts on the data that matters most
+- Pinpointing the key data points needed to achieve your sales and marketing goals; helps you focus your data maintenance efforts on the data that matters most

 - Training team members with access to data on the proper way to collect and input data